 June-August – Writing of the report.
 The Nobel Committee puts together the report with recommendations to be submitted to the Academy.
 The report is signed by all members of the Committee.

 September – Committee submits recommendations.
 The Nobel Committee submits its report with recommendations on the final candidates to the members of the Academy.
-The report is discussed at two meetings of the Physics Section of the Academy.
+The report is discussed at two meetings of the Physics Class of the Academy.

 October – Nobel Laureates are chosen.
 In early October, the Academy selects the Nobel Laureates in Physics through a majority vote.
 The decision is final and without appeal.
 The names of the Nobel Laureates are then announced.

 December – Nobel Laureates receive their prize.
 The Nobel Prize Award Ceremony takes place on 10 December in Stockholm, where the Nobel Laureates receive their Nobel Prize, which consists of a Nobel Medal and Diploma, and a document confirming the prize amount.

 The statutes of the Nobel Foundation restrict disclosure of information about the nominations, whether publicly or privately, for 50 years.
 The restriction concerns the nominees and nominators, as well as investigations and opinions related to the award of a prize.